Iriys8/Test_rep1/README.md

 # Test_rep1
 # No readme, lol
 # I fuck this git, it's sucks
-# Ok, there is bug, i promise
+# Ok, there is bug, i promise, and i fix it